NACLab/ngc-learn/docs/walkthroughs/demo5_amortized_inf.md

 As we see, our NGC system has desirably learned low-level feature detectors corresponding to "pieces" of human faces, such as lips, noses, eyes, and other facial components.
-This was all learned only a few steps of simulated settling (`K = 10`) utilizing our learned recognition model.
+This was all learned with only a few steps of simulated settling (`K = 10`) utilizing our learned recognition model.
 Notice that the low-level filters of the recognition model (the plot to the left) look similar to those acquired by the generative model but are "simpler" or less distinguished/sharp.